 At the Neal Davis Law Firm, we can fight for your legal rights by investigating your case and challenging the evidence and the claims against you.
 We’ve worked hard to help many defendants get their charges reduced or even dropped, and we stand ready to help you, too.

-Contact us today for a free and confidential legal evaluation of your case.
+Contact us today for a confidential legal evaluation of your case.
 Then, let’s get started protecting your legal rights against a false claim of sexual abuse or sexual assault.